 - To make a small room feel larger, paint the walls the same color as the drapes.

 - If your room has ugly window trim, or is broken up by numerous doorways, windows, and nooks, paint them the same color as the walls to unite all the broken areas.

 - For over-sized rooms, use a combination of warm and darker colors.
 The dark colors will make the room seem cozier and more intimate.

-Both schemes use only one color and rely heavily on the use of textural elements and plants to keep them from being boring.
-Done properly, both designs will create a sophisticated and restful space that will make a small room appear larger than it actually is.
+Both schemes use only one color and rely heavily on the use of textural elements, accessories and plants to prevent boredom.
+Both room designs create a sophisticated and restful space that will make a small room appear larger than it actually is.

 The monotone color scheme uses one color with very little variation in value, saturation and brightness.
 Done correctly, the monotone color scheme can be very calm and soothing.

 - Browse through interior decorating magazines or look online for ideas.
 Study room designs that appeal to you and try to determine what it is that makes them successful.
 Use a favorite picture as a starting point for selecting interior colors for home staging.